Refusing A BAC Test after a DUI Arrest in Pennsylvania

 Implied Consent Warning

 Regardless of whether the suspect submits to a BAC test, he or she is entitled to a hearing in order to challenge the driver’s license suspension.
-Refusing a BAC test, then later being acquitted of DUI criminal charges does not mean the license suspension for refusal will be lifted.
-The police officer is required to read the Implied Consent warning (DL-26 form) to the suspect, however many believe there are serious issues associated with this waiver.
+Refusing a BAC test, and then later being acquitted of DUI criminal charges does not mean the license suspension for refusal will be lifted.
+The police officer is required to read the Implied Consent warning (DL-26 form) to the suspect, however, many believe there are serious issues associated with this waiver.
 Legally, proof must exist that the person refusing a chemical test made a knowing, intelligent, voluntary decision to refuse.

-The Implied Consent warning, however, is only read in English, and is full of complex language which could be difficult, even for a native English speaker, to understand.
+The Implied Consent warning, however, is only read in English and is full of complex language which could be difficult, even for a native English speaker, to understand.
 This begs the question as to whether a person could make a knowing, intelligent, voluntary decision to refuse a Breathalyzer test when they did not fully understand the warning read to them regarding consequences for a refusal.
-In the end, a person refusing a chemical test who is later found guilty of a Pennsylvania DUI, could face an additional 12-18 months license suspension plus criminal penalties.
+In the end, a person refusing a chemical test who is later found guilty of a Pennsylvania DUI could face an additional 12-18 months of license suspension plus criminal penalties.

 Express Refusal vs. Implied Refusal

 It is important to note there are two types of refusals—an expressed refusal and an implied refusal.
-An expressed refusal occurs when the police tells the suspect they are going to administer a chemical test and the suspect clearly says “no.” The other type of refusal occurs when the suspect didn’t actually say “no,” but the police recorded a refusal.
-This can occur when the suspect was not physically able to perform a breathalyzer test due to a specific health problem.
+An expressed refusal occurs when the police tell the suspect they are going to administer a chemical test and the suspect clearly says “no.” The other type of refusal occurs when the suspect didn’t actually say “no,” but the police recorded a refusal.
+This can occur when the suspect is not physically able to perform a breathalyzer test due to a specific health problem.

 Times a Person Can Be Forced to Undergo a BAC Test

 The only time a person stopped on suspicion of DUI can be forced to take a BAC test is if that person was driving on a suspended license due to an alcohol-related offense at the time, or if he or she was involved in an accident where someone was killed or seriously injured.
 Refusing a BAC test brings no guarantee there will be no DUI conviction, since the prosecution will likely use the suspect’s refusal against them, arguing the person refused because they were intoxicated.
-In reality, while a DUI conviction can bring serious consequences, the penalties for a first DUI conviction in Pennsylvania are six months’ probation and a minimum fine of $300—no license suspension.
+In reality, while a DUI conviction can bring serious consequences, the penalties for a first DUI conviction in Pennsylvania are six months probation and a minimum fine of $300—no license suspension.

 Challenging a Forced DUI Chemical Test